Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 assessment for this child should retain the index card to allow for reconciliation of the observations at data cleaning stage.

-For additional confirmation one idea is that each enumerator could have a rubber stamp and inkpad with a dedicated image that can be stamped on each child‘s hand to easily recognize which and how many assessments that child has already undertaken.
-Approaches here may be context specific and new ones need to be tried.
-Please give feedback to the RTI Tangerine team as to what worked (or did not) in a given context.
+Tangerine ID's can also be useful for verification of scoring for writing samples.
+For example, if your assessment includes a Dictation task, you may have trained your assessors to score student writing.
+You may want to verify the accuracy of their scoring, in which case you can have assessors copy the Tangerine ID for the assessment onto the student's writing sample.
+You can then collect the writing sample and cross-check the associated Tangerine data.

 **8. Data Storage, Synchronization and Backup**

-At present, all data will be hosted on a secure server which is managed by the RTI Tangerine team.
-Check local laws and regulations about export of personal data to ensure that this is an acceptable solution.
-For more information contact your Tangerine administrator.
+Data collected with Tangerine will be synchronized/uploaded to the Tangerine server housing the APK file used on the tablet.
+The server used may be one hosted by RTI or another provider of the open software who has installed it on their server.
 As Tangerine is open source software, any user has the license-free option of hosting Tangerine on their own webserver if they should wish to.
+The details provided in this manual refer only to the provision of Tangerine as offered by RTI International.
+Check local laws and regulations about export of personal data to ensure that your use of Tangerine is compliant.

 **RTI International does not advocate the collection of personally identifiable information (PII) on Tangerine.
 The storage of PII on